Loading content...

 | S8 | ODVA CIP Safety technology page | Accessed May 24, 2026 | Used for safety boundary: SIL2/SIL3 capability, black-channel transport independence, and coexistence with CIP Motion without assuming automatic machine-level safety sufficiency. |

-| S9 | ODVA specifications page (latest volumes as of April 2026) | As-of snapshot April 2026 | accessed May 24, 2026 | Provides edition context (Volume 9 v1.16 for CIP Motion) for lifecycle planning and version-governance recommendations. |
+| S9 | ODVA specifications page (latest volumes as of April 2026) | As-of snapshot April 2026 | accessed May 24, 2026 | Provides edition context (for example CIP Security Volume 8 v1.21 in the listing) for lifecycle planning and version-governance recommendations. |

 This section converts architectural ambiguity into explicit escalation triggers.